mxjp/rvx/docs/reference/elements.md

 ## Styles
 The **style** attribute can be any combination of arrays, objects and [expressions](signals.md#expressions).

 Properties use the same casing as in css.
+E.g. `font-family`, not `fontFamily`.

 === "JSX"
 	```jsx